New Hampshire's very own Folk Singer, Balladeer, Irish Troubadour and Storyteller

 An insightful songwriter, Jim began writing his New Hampshire flavored music in 2007 and released his first CD, New Hampshire on My Mind, in 2009, followed quickly by Made in the Granite State in 2010.
-A third compilation, You Can't Get There From Here, is due for release in June, 2013, bringing Jim's body of work to over 40 New Hampshire flavored songs.
+A third compilation, You Can't Get There From Here, was released in June, 2013, bringing Jim's body of work to over 40 New Hampshire flavored songs.
+Another compilation, Meanwhile, Back in New Hampshire, will be released in April, 2015.
 These songs relate the rich story of life in New Hamsphire: its history, rural setting, politics, weather and the tourist trade and his music has caught the imagination of all who hear him sing.

 Songs such as The Parable of the Peach and Apple Pickin' Time take the listener right along on a trip around the state, while others, such as Fees!
 Fees!
 Fees! poke fun at the state legislature.
 The haunting Homecoming speaks of the dreadful waste of human resources in war, while Flatlanders and Trouble at the Dump tickle the ribs of listeners everywhere.

-Whatever the occasion, be it a pub setting, a fund-raising concert or a historical society/library gathering, the music of Jim Barnes will entertain you like no other.
+Whatever the occasion, be it a pub setting, a fund-raising concert or a historical society/library gathering or corporate event, Jim Barnes will entertain you like no one else.